PRADEEP930/CRM/README.md

 Pradeep Yadav - Initial development and architecture

 ---
-Note: This is a work in progress.
+**Note**: This is a work in progress.
 The core authentication and lead management features are fully functional, with additional features planned for future releases.